aws-amplify/docs/docs/lib/predictions/fragments/android/identify-entity.md

 ```
 Run `amplify push` to create the resources in the cloud

-**Note**: Only one mode of entity detection can be used per app.
-If entity detection was already configured to default settings, then CLI will forbid you from adding another resource for identifying entities.
-In that case, run `amplify update predictions`, select the corresponding resource, and then re-configure it as necessary.
+**Note**: If entity detection was already configured, run `amplify update predictions` to reconfigure as necessary.

+The value of `collectionId` is the name of your collection, which can be created directly via CLI.
+The value of `maxEntities` must be a number greater than `0` or less than `51` (50 is the max number of entities Rekognition can detect from a collection).
+If either value of `collectionId` or `maxEntities` is invalid, then `identify` will just detect entities in general with facial features, landmarks, etc.

-If properly configured with `collectionId` and `maxEntities`, then Amplify will detect entity matches from the Rekogition Collection in your app.
+If both `collectionId` and `maxEntities` are properly configured, then Amplify will detect entity matches from the Rekogition Collection in your app.
 Results are mapped to `IdentifyEntityMatchesResult`.
 For example:

 ```java
 public void detectEntities(Bitmap image) {